jaypipes/articles/openstack/mulligan-architecture.md

 database for state persistence, which is basically the Neutron authors relenting to vendor pressure to just have Neutron be a very thin shim over some proprietary network administration technology -- like [Juniper Contrail](https://github.com/Juniper/contrail-neutron-plugin).

+[4] One the largest, most glaring exceptions to this multi-tenancy rule, unfortunately is OpenStack Ironic, the baremetal provisioning system.

+[5] Kubernetes actually doesn't really define a "cluster" to be something specific, unlike many other terms and concepts that Kubernetes *does* define -- like Pod, Deployment, etc. The term "cluster" seems to be just something the Kubernetes community landed on to refer to a collection of nodes comprising a single control plane...